iammanishmaker/Recipe-finder/README.md

 - 🔹 Context Provider and Context Consumer
 - 🔹 Redux-Toolkit

-I welcome any suggestions or features to make "Flavour Fly" even better!
+I welcome any suggestions or features to make "Recipe finder" even better!
 Feel free to share your thoughts.

-#ReactLearning #NamasteReact #Gratitude #WebDev #ReactJS #TechStack #AppDevelopment
+#ReactLearning #Gratitude #WebDev #ReactJS #TechStack #AppDevelopment